 B.Sc.
 Environmental Science, with Honors, Voss Environmental Fellow, Sigma Xi

 Coverdale TC, Brisson CP, Young EW, Yin SF, Donnelly JP, Bertness MD (2014) Indirect Human Impacts Reverse Centuries of Carbon Sequestration and Salt Marsh Accretion.
 PLoS ONE 9(3): e93296.

-- Princeton International School of Mathematics and Science, New Jersey, Feb 2015, Spoke about science journalism at high school assembly.
+- Princeton International School of Mathematics and Science, Feb 2015.
+Spoke about science journalism at high school assembly.